 Skills and Education Requirements:

-- Prior experience working with extraction solvents such as CO2, light hydrocarbon and/or BHO extraction
+- Prior experience working with extraction solvents such as CO2, light hydrocarbons, and ethanol

 - Chemical engineering degree or equivalent is preferred